RANEESTARX/RANEESTARX/README.md

 i have bad mental health and will prolly be offensive. pls ignore if i did.
   ```
 </details>
-- check out my Carrd for more Info, and Patreon for ponytown. thx✨
+- check out my Carrd for more Info, and sign my ata. thx✨

 <!---
 RANEESTARX/RANEESTARX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.